Zhycho/todo-list/README.md

-# Todo List which I did while learning base of React
+# Todo List

 A simple todo list with filter, search and adding new todos possibility.
-I did it while learning base of React.
-It uses Bootstrap.
+Classic app for portfolio of frontend developer :)
+It based on React and Bootstrap.